Thursday, May 30, 2024

 Target Audience: New Graduates/Analysts

-In statistics, a quantitative variable represents numeric values that can be measured and compared in magnitude.
+In statistics, a quantitative variable is a variable that can be measured and compared in magnitude.
 The three main types of quantitative variables are continuous, ratio, and discrete.

 Continuous variable: A continuous variable can take any numerical value within a range.
 For example, in an AVM, the sale price is a continuous variable because it can take on any value within a specific range, such as $100,000 or $200,000.
 This variable type helps measure variation and compares different values along a continuum.

 Ratio variable: A ratio variable, like the adjusted sale price per square foot (SP/SF), is a powerful tool in property valuation.
-It has a true zero point, meaning a value of zero indicates the absence of the thing being measured.
-This precision allows for meaningful comparisons in ratios and proportions, enhancing the accuracy of property valuation.
+It has a true zero point, meaning that a value of zero indicates the absence of the measured quantity.
+This precision enables meaningful comparisons of ratios and proportions, enhancing the accuracy of property valuation.

 Discrete variable: A discrete variable, such as the median monthly sale prices, is a versatile tool in property valuation.
-It takes on specific numerical values that are separate and distinct from each other, allowing for counting and representing distinct categories or events.
+It takes on specific numerical values that are separate and distinct from one another, allowing for counting and representing categories or events.
 This versatility makes it adaptable to various property valuation scenarios.

 In an AVM, using these three types of quantitative variables – sale price (continuous), SP/SF (ratio), and median monthly sale prices (discrete) – will help capture different aspects of the housing market in a specific county.
 By incorporating these variables, analysts can provide a more comprehensive and accurate valuation of properties based on various metrics and factors.